igalane/hostwiki/README.md

   Deploys the newly built image to Azure AKS instance.
   Assumes that the AKS is up and running and also assumes the service connection to AKS.

+infra/main:
+  Contains the TF code to create services/deployment/statefulset for mariadb and mediawiki installation.
+  We expose the mediawiki deployment using LoadBalancer service.

+infra/variables.tf:
+  Variables for the appId and it's password.
+This will later be used to provide access to AKS on the ACR that is created.

+infra/Azurepipelines/buildInfra.yaml:
+  Build pipeline yaml for ADO.
+This will expect a service connection to Azure subscription.
+  This has two stages, one for the plan and other for deployment of resources.
+  The pipeline requires Terraform extension to be installed in the ADO organisation.

+k8s/mediawiki.yaml:
+  Contains all the k8s resources that we can use to deploy the app on AKS.
+  This file is used by 'Azurepipelines/deploy.yaml' to deploy the app.

+# TODO:
+1. Use Helm charts for the deployment
+2. Add manual approval for TF Apply stage.
+3. Reduce hardcoding.
+4. Use k8s secrets to hold env variables used.